moogacs/docs.buf.build/docs/tour/push-a-module.md

 ### 7.1.1 Modules {#modules}

-The **module** is the core primitive of Buf and the BSR.
+**Modules** are the core primitive of Buf and the BSR.
 A module is a collection of Protobuf files that are configured, built, and versioned as a logical unit.
-You created a module when you initialized a [`buf.yaml`](../configuration/v1/buf-yaml.md) in the beginning of the tour.
+You created a module when you initialized a [`buf.yaml`](../configuration/v1/buf-yaml.md) at the beginning of the tour.

 ### 7.1.2 Repositories {#repositories}